Tensor Renormalization Group Calculations of Partition-Function Ratios: Summary and Discussion

 We have investigated the behavior of dimensionless quantities defined as ratios of the partition functions.
 These quantities are easier to compute using TRG than the Binder parameter and follow the same finite-size scaling form as other dimensionless quantities including the Binder parameter.
 At criticality, they take the universal values that can be predicted from CFT.
 We performed numerical simulation using the BWTRG method and confirmed these properties for the two-dimensional Ising model and the three-state Potts model.
 In the four-state Potts model, we found that the ratio of the partition functions does not take a constant value with respect to the system size.
 The deviation from the universal value decreases inversely proportional to the logarithm of the system size, which is consistent with the logarithmic corrections known in the four-state Potts model.
 Direct observation of logarithmic corrections is usually a difficult task, and our results demonstrate the usefulness of calculations using tensor networks.

 We have also considered ratios of the partition functions defined from larger cluster sizes in addition to $X_1$ and $X_2$ proposed by Gu and Wen, and confirmed that similar properties hold.
-We found that when skew is included, the deviation from the universal value tends to be larger.
+In particular, the universal value of the partition-function ratio at the critical point can be predicted from the CFT, even for different cluster sizes.
+We found that the relative error from the universal value increases as the cluster size becomes larger.
+To accurately calculate the partition function for large clusters, it is necessary to correctly represent long-range correlations.
+Therefore, for large cluster sizes, the bond dimension is insufficient to achieve a certain level of accuracy.
+We also found that when skew is included, the deviation from the universal value tends to be larger.
 It is because a tensor network on square lattices has difficulty representing correlations in diagonal directions.

 In anisotropic case, we have discussed that the universal value of the partition-function ratio depends on the ratio of correlation lengths.
 We confirmed that the universal value predicted from CFT agree with the numerical results in the anisotropic Ising model, since the exact solution allows us to calculate the ratio of correlation lengths from the ratio of interactions.
 In general models, the ratio of correlation lengths cannot be calculated exactly, but it is possible to estimate the ratio of correlation lengths from the universal value of the partition-function ratio.
 It is known that the accuracy of finite-size scaling analysis with minimal computational cost improves by using the aspect ratio of the system according to the correlation lengths~\cite{matsumoto2001groundstate,yasuda2013monte}, and our method is expected to be a useful technique for that purpose.